simp/simp-doc/docs/changelogs/latest.rst

 ..
 WARNING::

-   Please see the :ref:`changelog-6.2.0` Changelog for general information, upgrade guidance, and compatibilty notes.
+   Please see the :ref:`changelog-6.2.0` Changelog for general information, upgrade guidance, and compatibility notes.

 This is a bug fix release in the 6.3.X series of SIMP to address the following
 issues: